 Sometimes substance abuse is the cause for such behavioral changes.
 Knowing if this is the case can be the difference between life and death.
 There are some tell-tale signs that can shed light on the issue and may lead to intervention and treatment.

-What are Common Signs of Drug and Alcohol Abuse?
+What are Common Signs of Drug Abuse and Alcohol Abuse?

 People who abuse drugs or alcohol typically display health issues, a neglected appearance, changes in behavior and irregular sleeping patterns.
 They also make repeated requests for money.